systemsnmr/ivtnmr/README.md

 <a name="liability"></a>
 ### (X) Disclaimer: Limitations of Liability for the code
-:bangbang::warning::bangbang:<span style="color:red">
+:bang::warning::bang:<span style="color:red">
 The code, pulseprograms, and especially TopSpin Python scripts, in this repository are provided "as is" - merely as a guideline for automated setup.
 These were not thoroughly tested on different spectrometers and may contain bugs and incompatibilities with TopSpin versions.
-Authors assume no responsibility, and shall not be liable to you or to any third party for any direct, indirect, special, consequential, indirect or incidental losses, damages, or expenses, directly or indirectly relating to the use or misuse of the code and pulseprograms provided here.:bangbang::warning::bangbang:</span>
+Authors assume no responsibility, and shall not be liable to you or to any third party for any direct, indirect, special, consequential, indirect or incidental losses, damages, or expenses, directly or indirectly relating to the use or misuse of the code and pulseprograms provided here.:bang::warning::bang:</span>